abrennec/tbag_2021/02_audio_dsp/readme.md

 ## Topics

-- Properties of Sound
+- Digital audio signals and signal flow
+- Mixing audio and audio production
-- Digital Audio Fundamentals
+- Audio FX
 - Applications: Audio Processing and Production

 ## Learning Objectives

+Now that students know about the basics of sound and audio they will learn how to process audio.

-- Students will learn what is sound and what kind of properties define sound.
+- Students will learn about audio signal processing, i.e., theory behind audio signals and signal flow.
-- Students will lean how to describe sound technically.
-- Students will learn what is meant by audio and audio technology as well as how sound is processed digitally.
+- Students will learn about how recorded audio signals will be routed and mixed in a digital audio workstation (DAW).
+- Students will learn about how audio tracks can be further processed using audio effects (FX).
-- Students will learn how to work with sound in a computer and apply the theory practically.
+- Students will learn how to create an audio mix and how to position their sound sources in a stereo mix.

 ---